 Be A Force For Good

 Cardinal O’Hara, the founder and first dean of the College of Business, famously said “commerce can and does advance civilization.”
 At Notre Dame, we take this to heart and why we weave lessons on societal impact into our courses as much as bottom line impact.
-No program at Notre Dame embodies this ethos more than the Meyer Business on the Frontlines Program consisting of three courses: Business on the Frontlines (BOTFL), Frontlines in America and Frontline Engagements.
+No program at Notre Dame embodies this ethos more than the Meyer Business on the Frontlines Program consisting of four courses: Business on the Frontlines (BOTFL), Frontlines in America, Frontline Engagements and Ways of Rebuilding Community.